philpackmohr/git-paper/git.md

 #### Add a .gitignore file

 You should add a file named `.gitignore` in the root directory of your project at the very beginning - ideally with the first commit.
 On [GitHub](https://github.com/github/gitignore) is a large collection of .gitignore files.
-These files cover almost all junk files that can be generated by certain languages and/or environments.
+These files cover almost all junk files that can be generated by certain development environments.

 This is the ".gitignore" template for Visual Studio: